IRDG2OI/seatizen-to-zenodo/README.md

 - **threshold_labels** <br/>
 There you can associate each model to it's labels and corresponding thresholds. <br/>
 (ex: ***{"multilabel": {"Acropore_branched": 0.56, "Acropore_digitised": 0.48,...},"grass_kelly": {"herbier": 0.592}}***)

-- **create_thumbnails** <br/>
-Boolean value: if **true**, a folder named THUMBNAILS will be created with resized images in it. <br/>
-If you are using the first directory architecture, this folder will be located at 'PROCESSED_DATA/THUMBNAILS/'. <br/>
-If you are using the second directory architecture, this folder will be located at the root of the session. <br/>
-If you want to skip thumbnails creation, write **false**.

 ---
 <div align="center">